AreJohn/HR-Analysis-of-Employee-Absenteeism/README.md

 ##### 8. Disciplinary related Absenteeism:
 ##### •	19 employees disregarded disciplinary warnings and incomplete submission was the reason resulting in 31 absences.
 ##### •	17 of the employees who disregarded disciplinary warnings had high school education level.
-##### •	21.4% of employees with a high school education level and a hit target value of less than 90 disregarded disciplinary warning, while 78.5% did not disregard disciplinary warning.

 ##### 9. Only 2 employees were absent from work once, they are both non-smokers with a high school education level, spending an average of R$118 on transporting expenses and less than hour on average on absenteeism.